This article is part of a larger series on How to Do Payroll.

 - By Feb.
-1, 2021: Send W-2 to the Social Security Administration (SSA).
-However, if you did not withhold federal income taxes and the Social Security/Medicare wages were below $2,200 for 2020, you do not need to send this to the SSA.
+1: Send W-2 to the Social Security Administration (SSA).
+However, if you did not withhold federal income taxes and the Social Security/Medicare wages were below $2,400, you do not need to send this to the SSA.

-Form W-3, Transmittal of Wage & Tax Statements: If you file form W-2s with the SSA, then you need to attach a Form W-3.
+Transmittal of Wage and Tax Statements: If you file form W-2s with the SSA, then you need to attach a Form W-3.
 This summarizes the W-2 forms you distributed for the year.
 Do this even if you only have one employee you are sending a W-2 for.
-Due Feb.
-1, 2021.
+Due by Feb.
+1.

-Schedule H (Form 1040 or 1040-SR), Household Employment Taxes: File this with your federal income tax return or by itself if you do not have to file a tax return.
-Due April 15, 2021.
+(Form 1040 or 1040-SR), Household Employment Taxes: File this with your federal income tax return or by itself if you do not have to file a tax return.
+Due by April 15.

 Paying nanny taxes for your household employee is important, not only to stay on the right side of the law but also for future benefits for your employee.
 While there are a lot of things to consider at first, once you get into a routine, it’s not especially hard.

 Nonetheless, there are many excellent payroll software and services that can make the job easier.
-We recommend Paychex for those who want a full-service provider they can afford.
+We recommend SurePayroll for those who want a full-service provider they can afford.
 Check it out today.